MetaphoricalSheep/interviews.TicTacToe/README.md

 The project was created using CodeIgniter 3.1.3, bootstrap 4.0.0-alpha.6 and Doctrine 2 running on PHP 7.1.0 and Percona-Server 5.7 (Mysql Fork).
 Please stay away from IE...
 I tested it quickly on Firefox and it seemed fine.
-Used the latest build of Chrome while developing.
+I used the latest build of Chrome while developing.

 ## The Specification